nf-core/website/markdown/events/2023/hackathon-march-2023/index.md

 You are free to change groups at any time during the hackathon.

 We will coordinate our work and the issues we are working on using a single GitHub project board (we'll post a link here closer to the time).
-There will be a separate tab for each group where will have a list of relevant issues for you to work on.
+There will be a separate tab for each group that will have a list of relevant issues for you to work on.

 #### Documentation

 The documentation group will focus on all things documentation related, from pipelines themselves to modules and general documentation to aid in getting started with nf-core and Nextflow.
-This is a great group to start, if you are not sure where to begin.
+This is a great group to start if you are not sure where to begin.

 #### Infrastructure